A-Akhilesh/Improved-YoloV5-with-CBAM-C3TR-For-Small-Object-Detection-to-Detect-Floating-Bottles/README.md

 * Clone the Repo and Use Main file to execute the code

 ## For Testing and Detection Purpose Use Trained weights
-Trained Weights on Flow IMG- https://drive.google.com/file/d/18fHaTbkNqoDjD_6AaH_hBwVroutLaWep/view?usp=sharing
+Trained Weights on Flow IMG - https://drive.google.com/file/d/18fHaTbkNqoDjD_6AaH_hBwVroutLaWep/view?usp=sharing